catpea/catpea-project/database/furkies-purrkies/poem-1356/index.md

   - https://catpea.com
 resources: null
 features:
-  video: false
+  video: true
 raw: true
 draft: false
 chapter: 8
 ---

 Real Artificial Intelligence cures aging, and opens a way to the future.

 It is a vast mind that masters chaos,